The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

 Wilhelm Schell wrote explicitly (1870) that\footnote{ ``Im Uebrigen muss bemerkt werden, dass die Gebilde der Mechanik, wie sie hier aufgefasst werden, nur gedachte Dinge sind, wie die geometrischen und dass bei der Anwendung der Mechanik auf Vorg\"ange der physischen Welt in jedem einzelnen Fall sorgfaltig zu pr\"ufen ist, mit welcher Berechtigung und mit welchem Grade der Ann\"aherung an die Wirklichkeit man einen physischen K\"orper als ein materielles System der einen- oder andern Art ansehen darf.''~\cite{Schell}}: \begin{quotation} [...] it must be noted that the objects of mechanics, as they are described here, are creations of {\it thought} like geometric figures and that we have to carefully consider in each single case of application of mechanics to situation of the physical world to which degree it is legitimate and accurate to approximate the reality of physical bodies by a system of one type or another. \end{quotation} M. Abraham suggested in an article with the title ``basic assumptions of electron theory'' in 1904\cite{Abraham1904} to understand an electron as a rigid body of finite size\footnote{ Original in German: ``F. Das Elektron is einer Form\"anderung \"uberhaupt nicht f\"ahig.
-G. Es ist eine Kugel mit gleichf\"ormiger Volum- oder Fl\"achenladung.''\cite{Abraham1904}.}: \begin{quotation} F. The electon is not able to change form.
-G. It is a sphere with homogenuous volume or surface charge. \end{quotation}
+G. Es ist eine Kugel mit gleichf\"ormiger Volum- oder Fl\"achenladung.''\cite{Abraham1904}.}: \begin{quotation} F. The electon is not able to change form.\\ G. It is a sphere with homogenuous volume or surface charge. \end{quotation} Again there is no mention of an electron as being a ``material point''.

-This list is not exhaustive and there might be counter--examples of physicists who are willing to follow Boscovich.
-Indeed many textbooks on classical mechanics, notably the most ``modern'' ones, do not discuss the limits of the mathematical point as a representation of ``material bodies'' at all but simply presume that below a certain radius, somehow, ``classical reasoning'' has to end and ``quantum theory'' takes over.
-However, as we have shown, it is mostly the point-particle-approximation that has reached it's limit of validity.
+This list is not exhaustive and there might be counter--examples of physicists who were willing to follow Boscovich.
+Indeed many textbooks on classical mechanics, notably the most ``modern'' ones, do not define nor discuss the notion of the material point or point particle {\it at all}, but omit any discussion about the value and limits of the mathematical point as a representation of ``material bodies''.
+If they mention these issue at all, then it is usually asserted that ``below a certain radius'', somehow, classical reasoning has to end and quantum theory takes over.
+However, as we have shown, it is mostly the point-particle-approximation that reached it's limit of validity.